alejandroMAD/parkit/README.md

 Features
 -------------------
-* The application creates a parking system as a shared resource for cars to park, providing 107 regular parking spots and 2 reduced mobility reserved spots.
+* The application creates a parking system as a shared resource for cars to park, providing 107 regular parking spots and 2 reduced-mobility spots reserved for disabled drivers.
-* Two different Semaphore objects regulate the acquiring and releasing of permits to park in the regular/reduced mobility parking spots.
+* Two different Semaphore objects regulate the acquiring and releasing of permits to park in the regular/reduced-mobility parking spots.
 * The application generates an infinite time-paced flow of threads, each representing a car requesting a permit to use the parking lot.
-* The Car objects generated include attributes of a random license plate number in Spain's format, a random brand and car model picked from a resource file and the fact of being a reduced mobility car or not regulated by a probability.
+* The Car objects generated include attributes of a random license plate number in Spain's format, a random brand and car model picked from a resource file and the attribute of being a reduced-mobility car or not regulated by a probability factor.
+* Requests to Semaphores take a timeout 'patience' argument and a boolean fair argument set to true.
+* A TimeGenerator provides distinct random times to be used by several timed events in the appñication, such as the CarGenerator pace, cars requests patience timeout and cars stay in the parking spot.

+This project is the product of a team effort made by the following students of the Multiplatform Applications Development grade course: Mario Cézar, Pablo Hurtado González, Alejandro M. González, Antonio Oliver and Helmer Villegas.

 Credits
 -------------------